ibm-cloud-docs/solution-tutorials/vpc-pps-basics.hidden.md

 1. Check the resource group that was created.
 1. See the nginx through floating IP (maybe make it an optional step?).
 1. Make note of the PPS CRN to pass on to consumers.
-1. Publish the PPS.

 ## Create the consumer resources
 {: #vpc-pps-basics-consumer-deploy}
 {: step}

+To verify that the PPS is correctly setup you are going to deploy virtual servers to access the application.

 Prereq: an SSH key to connect to the VSI we deploy

-In the consumer account -- note that for testing purposes, it can be the same account:
+Acting as a consumer for the application,
 1. Go to Schematics.
 1. Point to the `consumer` directory in the example repo.
 1. Set variables, prefix for resources, PPS CRN, SSH key, API key (optional?).